DATAREEL: Automated Data-Driven Video Story Generation with Animations: Introduction

 \section{Introduction}

 Visual data stories have become an effective medium for data communication, combining visualizations with coherent narratives~\citep{hullman2011visualization}.
-Although static visual data stories remain common, the rapid proliferation of video-sharing platforms has driven growing interest in video-based visual data stories, commonly referred to as data videos~\citep{amini2015understanding}.
-Data videos are widely adopted across domains, particularly in digital journalism.
-Compared to static formats, they are generally more accessible and easier to follow, and they often achieve higher levels of user engagement through the use of animation, narration, and temporal sequencing \citep{amini2018hooked}.
-A typical data video consists of multiple short, chart-centric animation clips, often accompanied by voiceover narration and interleaved with real-world images or footage~\citep{cheng2022investigating}.
-One such clip is shown in \Cref{fig:vox_data_reel}, where we observe that the clip is illustrating China's share in global arms trades.
-In the first scene, an arrow animation shows that the arms imports of China is reducing on a yearly basis, highlighting it reached it's lowest in the timeline of 2020-2024.
-In the third scene, with new animations, the blue bars appear to illustrate the increase in arms export in the same time.
-Finally in the last scene, the bar chart transitions into a pie chart where the position of China in the current top exporters are highlighted.
-With the recent rise of short-form videos and reels on social media platforms~\citep{roberts2025technology}, short-form data videos have also begun to emerge.
-In this paper, we refer to these chart-centric animated clips as \emph{data reels}, which can function either as standalone videos or as building blocks within longer videos.
+Although static visual data stories remain common, the rapid proliferation of video-sharing platforms has driven growing interest in data videos, commonly referred to as data videos~\citep{amini2015understanding}.
+Widely adopted across domains, particularly digital journalism, data videos are generally more accessible and easier to follow than static formats, and often achieve higher user engagement through animation, narration, and temporal sequencing~\citep{amini2018hooked}.

+Structurally, a typical data video consists of multiple short, chart-centric animation clips, often accompanied by voiceover narration and interleaved with real-world images or footage~\citep{cheng2022investigating}.
+With the rise of short-form videos and reels on social media platforms~\citep{roberts2025technology}, such chart-centric animated clips have become increasingly common.
+In this paper, we refer to these clips as \emph{data reels}, which can function either as standalone videos or as components within longer videos.

+~\Cref{fig:example_gpt4o_mini} shows an automatically generated data reel, illustrating China’s share in global arms trade.
+In the first scene, arrow animations emphasize the decline in China’s arms imports, highlighting their lowest level during 2020--2024.
+Later, animated blue bars illustrate rising arms exports, before the chart transitions into a pie chart emphasizing China’s position among top exporters.